French judge puts L'Oreal heiress under protection

-Lawyers for the L'Oreal heiress said a judge ordered the 88-year-old French billionaire and her fortune placed under the legal protection of her daughter and grandsons
+COURBEVOIE, France (AP) — Lawyers for L'Oreal heiress Liliane Bettencourt said a judge on Monday ordered the 88-year-old French billionaire and her fortune placed under the legal protection of her daughter and grandsons

 Bettencourt lawyer Jean-Rene Farthouat called the decision by a judge in the western Paris suburb of Courbevoie "profoundly disappointing" and "quite simply criticizable."
 It goes into effect immediately.